 VirtualBox creates this configuration directory automatically, if necessary.
-Optionally, you can supply an alternate configuration directory by setting the VBOX USER HOME environment variable.
+Optionally, you can supply an alternate configuration directory by setting the VBOX\USER\HOME environment variable.
+You can globally change some of the locations where VirtualBox keeps extra configuration and data by selecting "Global settings" from the "File" menu in the VirtualBox main window.
+Then, in the window that pops up, click on the "General" tab.

 VirtualBox stores all its global and machine-specific configuration data in XML documents.
 We intentionally do not document the specifications of these files, as we must reserve the right to modify them in the future.
 We therefore strongly suggest that you do not edit these files manually.
-VirtualBox provides complete access to its configuration data through its the VBoxManage command line tool (see chapter 8, VBoxManage reference, page 98) and its API (see chapter 10, VirtualBox programming interfaces, page 139).
+VirtualBox provides complete access to its configuration data through its the VBoxManage command line tool (see chapter 8, VBoxManage, page 106) and its API (see chapter 10, VirtualBox programming interfaces, page 157).